Slain spa worker toiled tirelessly to support her family

 Michels owned a business installing security systems, a trade he learned after moving to the Atlanta area more than 25 years ago.

 He’d been talking about switching to a new line of work, but never got the chance.
-He was fatally shot at Youngs Asian Massage Parlor on Tuesday along with three others.
+He was fatally shot at Youngs Asian Massage on Tuesday along with three others.

 “From what I understand, he was at the spa that day doing some work for them,” said Michels’ younger brother, John Michels of Commerce, Michigan.

-Note: This story has been edited to correct the name of Youngs Asian Massage.